usmanr149/urmlblog/_posts/2020-10-1-stock-movement-prediction.md

         best_gbr = gbr
 ```

 We get a mean squared error of 0.06734 on the validation set following random search.
-Lets see if we can reduce
+Lets see if
-this error by performing grid search around the best parameters we found using random search.
+this error can be reduced further by performing grid search around the best parameters found using random search.

 ```python
 params = ['max_depth', 'min_samples_leaf', 'min_samples_split',